Methodology overview

 What we look at

-The score is built from public-records and licensed-data signals across several categories: how the property has transacted historically, how the asking price relates to independent valuations and their trends, signals about owner motivation (tenure patterns, ownership type, mailing-address geography, equity position, distress indicators), neighborhood-level market context, and hazard exposure that affects long-run cost.
+The Tilt Map is built from public-records and licensed-data signals across several categories: how the property has transacted historically, how the asking price relates to independent valuations and their trends, signals about owner motivation (tenure patterns, ownership type, mailing-address geography, equity position, distress indicators), neighborhood-level market context, and hazard exposure that affects long-run cost.

-What the Tilt Score does NOT measure
+What the Tilt Map does NOT measure

 Methodology versioning

 This matters because PriceTilt is being built around a defensible, version-controlled IP asset.
-The audit trail is part of what makes the methodology credible to an acquirer’s diligence team and useful to buyers comparing scores over time.
+The audit trail is part of what makes the methodology credible to an acquirer’s diligence team and useful to buyers comparing reports over time.

 What’s coming

-Additional seller-rating signals as data sources mature: multi-property owner patterns, rental-balance indicators, short-term-rental density.
+Additional seller-flexibility signals as data sources mature: multi-property owner patterns, rental-balance indicators, short-term-rental density.
 Whether each becomes a methodology input or stays as chatbot context is decided at the methodology layer, not the marketing layer.